Gohlub/kinode-zkp-aggregator/README.md

 ## Dev setup
 Order matters.
 The zkp-aggregator process assumes the contract is deployed and live.
 The instructions to deploy the contract are in the [contracts README](./contracts/README.md).

+Also, make sure that you have the appropriate providers set in the .eth_providers file on your node.

 To run the aggregator program, you must install the process to a local live node with:

 ```sh